 For example, 0312 means a Fail Secure Operation consisting of a 3-minute siren and a 12-second Lock Strike release time.

 The system returns to Normal mode.

-- The default value is 0004, which corresponds to Fail Secure operation, no siren, and 4-seconds Lock Strike release time. - When the siren is sounding, entering a valid Lock Strike code deactivates the siren until the next siren event.
+The default value is 0004, which corresponds to Fail Secure operation, no siren, and 4-seconds Lock Strike release time.

 7.9.9 Defining the Auxiliary Input and Output